 Temporary barriers for flooding

-Deploy temporary barriers in the form of earthen berms, flood tubes or sandbags to critical locations that are deemed vulnerable.
-Temporary barriers are deployed according to priorities based on the specifics of each event.
+Add temporary barriers in the form of earthen berms, flood tubes or sandbags to critical locations that are vulnerable during flooding.